 As the developers of sophisticated scanners, CT manufacturers acknowledge their unique role in the process to help optimize patient CT dose in the health care setting.
-This can be accomplished through 4 major items:

 Commitment 1 Characterization of CT systems standardized benchmarking

 As agreed with HERCA in December 2013 and further reviewed in April 2014 at the annual face-to-face meeting, Commitment 1 has been reformulated.